sven337/wblg/_posts/2014-03-07-aux-input-on-Toyota-Yaris-W58824.markdown

 So you can hook up your jack connector there, that's what I did.
 There are tiny vias next to all of those pins, if you have wire that is thin enough (I used single strands of copper wire).
 Good luck soldering them.
 I destroyed part of a trace, without any impact on functionality.
 Still, you have to be confident in your abilities because this is tiny, and I actually wasted more time on that aspect than I thought possible.
 The problem I had was that it **didn't work**.
 When I plugged the jack connector (I used a male cable instead of the more common female sockets people use for AUX inputs) into the MP3 player, the sound from the currently playing CD was completely muted (overpowered?), but I didn't hear anything from the MP3 player.
 Note that I neglected to put **small capacitors** in series with both channels on the jack connector.
 This is unlikely to explain the issue.
 I was quite tired by the time I tested, and don't have an oscilloscope available, so I couldn't easily check if I made a simple mistake or if the CD reader output cannot easy be highjacked.

-Note that [other people have succeeded in this approach](http://www.groundedtoearth.net/2014/11/gave-my-cars-stereo-aux-input.html) (on another car).
+Note that [other people have succeeded in this approach](http://archive.is/7wo4f) (on another car) - link updated in 2016 to an archive link as the website seems no longer to be up.

 ## Amplifier input